SEO for URLs & redirects

 Senior Solution Engineer

 Nick is a technical people-person who lives for solving business problems with technology.
-He is a solution engineer at Contentful with 14 years of experience in the CMS space and a background in enterprise web development.
+He is a senior solution engineer at Contentful with 14 years of experience in the CMS space and a background in enterprise web development.

 Allan White